-USB over IP - is a software solution for sharing USB devices over TCP/IP network and making them available for use on the remote computers.
-FlexiHub provides an advanced USB over IP sharing system which will help you to connect USB devices across the TCP/IP network and turn your computer into a USB over IP server.
+What is USB over IP software?
+USB over IP software is a solution for sharing USB devices over TCP/IP network and making them available for use on the remote computers.

 As soon as you have completed creating your FlexiHub account, you are ready to connect USB devices over IP with these simple steps.

-FlexiHub works on the most common and popular operating systems – it perfectly shares USB over IP on Mac, Linux, and Android as well.
+FlexiHub works on the most common and popular operating systems – it perfectly shares USB over TCP/IP on Mac, Linux, and Android as well.
 Moreover, you can connect absolutely different computers to your account.
-That means that it is possible to share USB over IP on Linux, and then connect to that device on Mac.
+That means that it is possible to share USB via IP on Linux, and then connect to that device on Mac.

-The steps for sharing and connecting USB devices over IP network for Mac and Linux computers are identical to those for Windows, so you can refer to the previous chapter of this guide.
+The steps for sharing and connecting USB devices over Internet Protocol for Mac and Linux computers are identical to those for Windows, so you can refer to the previous chapter of this guide.

 However, for Android the procedure is a bit different due to the difference in the interface layout.
 Here is how to share USB over IP on Android: